 Have you ever needed just a little help to buy groceries or maybe a few extra dollars to pay your utilities?
-As a struggling full-time college student, I decided to figure out how to get my government and taxes to work for me.
 The state of Ohio provides excellent resources through the Ohio Department of Job and Family Services.

 - Application: Fill out your application and turn it in if you haven’t already and go to your appointed time.
 Be sure to take your appointment letter when you go on the day of your first scheduled appointment.
 Your best bet when you walk in is to take a number again or ask a worker.
 More than likely you will just take a seat and wait for your name to be called.
 At this point, the worker will type and you will sit and perhaps answer a question or two.
 And you will get a second appointment.